seirios/BBPTopologySSCX/WORK.md

 In any case this stimuli were designed for one column, so even if we settled on using this, how do we apply this to the whole SSCx?

 [seirios] There are thalamic fibers all over the place, so in principle we have only to feed the spike trains through the fibers.
+[JasonPSmith] Michael said using the same stimuli as frontiers is the best approach.

 One idea was to activate only one column (so very close to frontiers).
 At the opposite there is giving the stimuli to the whole network and every combination in between.
 Also even this is not well defined for me, is the circuit strictly divided into column to which we can give the same stimulus or is it more blurry?

 [seirios] The circuit is one big mass of cells and is not divided into columns.
 However, we can define columns at any location and of any size.

+[JasonPSmith] Michael said selecteding a mc2 sized column from the centre of the region would be best.
+But perhaps to also run it on the whole circuit and or larger columns as well.

 [seirios] Regarding the runtime of the simulations.
 For the whole circuit it's about 13h and for a column it's between 1-2h (depending on its size).
 This is for 4 seconds of biological time.